mshaadk/Statistics-Using-Python/README.md

   - Normal Distribution

 ### 4. Inferential Statistics
-  - Sampling Distributions: Calculating sample means and comparing them to the population mean.
+  - **Sampling Distributions**: Calculating sample means and comparing them to the population mean.
-  - Central Limit Theorem (CLT): The distribution of the sample means approximates a normal distribution as sample size increases.
+  - **Central Limit Theorem (CLT)**: The distribution of the sample means approximates a normal distribution as sample size increases.

 ## Data Visualization
 ### Visualization Techniques